henaragmbh/henaraapis/documentation/customer_api/README.md

 ## Deploying Test Data

-The test system contains a MS SQL Server.
+The test system contains an MS SQL Server.
 You need to restore a database backup to get some data to play with.

 ## Encryption